Main page Site news

 first Elliott wave

 The second wave is a correction of the first wave.
-It cannot be as long as the first one.
-This means that, for example, in an uptrend, the rollback, in the form of the second wave, will not reach the minimum (beginning) of the first wave.
-Also, the second wave very often ends at Fibonacci retracement levels from 0.382 to 0.5
+It will never be longer than the first.
+For example, in an uptrend, the second wave's retracement does not reach the first wave's low.
+Importantly, the second wave often ends at Fibonacci levels in Elliott Wave analysis—between 0.382 and 0.5.

 Elliott's second wave